YairHalberstadt/stronginject/README.md

 You can't specify the scope of a decorator, as its scope is the same as that of the type it wraps.

-The deorator constructor must have exactly one parameter of the decorated type, but can have any other parameters as well so long as they are not of the decorated type.
+The decorator constructor must have exactly one parameter of the decorated type, but can have any other parameters as well so long as they are not of the decorated type.

 Instances provided by [delegate parameters](#delegate-support) are never decorated.